Below is a list of the gear, tools, and gadgets I use on my Naturalist adventures.

 Day Bags-OSprey’s Kestrel Backpack

-We loooove the REI garage sale.
-We used to wait in line for their events, but now they have sections of their store for pre-owned and returned gear.
+I loooove the REI garage sales.
+I used to wait in line for their events, but now they have sections of their store for pre-owned and returned gear.
 That’s how I found Osprey’s 48L Kestrel bag after my old day bag was not cutting it.

 I love the ability to use a water bladder, two hip pockets, included rain cover, and general size!